‘The fever’s got to break’: When will there be a House speaker?

 “Personally I think we should have an agreement before we go to the floor, but that’s not my decision,” he said.

 Republican members-elect from all parts of the House conference agree on one thing – there’s no plan and it remains unclear what happens next, the outlet noted.
-It doesn’t appear possible for Mr McCarthy to gain the support he needs to become speaker on Wednesday.
+Reports of a deal have surfaced on Thursday night but some of the holdouts continued to vow that they will not support Mr McCarthy’s bid.

+“I will not be voting for Kevin McCarthy,” Matt Gaetz tweeted late on Thursday night.

+“I resent the extent to which he utilizes the lobbyists and special interests to dictate how political decisions, policy decisions, and leadership decisions are made.
+We have zero trust in him.”

 Late on Tuesday night, Mr McCarthy suggested that he may attempt to get some of his members to vote “present” instead of for another candidate, lowering the threshold for him to become speaker.